 There are a few areas of the market that aren’t effectively tracked by benchmarks, creating opportunities for smart managers.
 You just have to know where to find them.

 Look in fixed income.
 The bond market is quite byzantine.
 Among corporate, government, municipal, and foreign bonds, there are millions of individual securities, many of which rarely trade.
 Actively managed bond funds can avoid these illiquid areas, unlike index funds.

 They can also sidestep a problem unique to fixed income.
 In the stock market the more attractive and successful a company is, the bigger its value and the greater its weighting in index funds.
 In bonds it’s the opposite: The more indebted that companies or governments are, the greater their representation in bond funds.
 This is why U.S. government-related debt makes up around two-thirds of the iShares Core U.S. Aggregate Bond ETF, which tracks the Barclays U.S. Aggregate Bond Index.
 Yet some fear that government bonds are particularly frothy now.

-can go light on Uncle Sam.
-Both portfolios, which are in our MONEY 50 list of recommended funds and ETFs, keep nearly half their assets in corporate bonds.
+Active funds such as Fidelity Total Bond and Dodge & Cox Income can go light on Uncle Sam.
+Both portfolios, which are in our Money 50 list of recommended funds and ETFs, keep nearly half their assets in corporate bonds.
 And both have beaten the index in the past five and 10 years.

 Calculator: What is my risk tolerance?

 Small international stocks are another category in which the odds have been in active managers’ favor.
 Because these shares are often thinly traded, they are difficult for indexes to include.
 “Adding foreign small stocks can improve risk-adjusted returns,” says Gregg Fisher of Gerstein Fisher.
 One standout fund: T. Rowe Price International Discovery has outpaced around 80% of its peers over the past five, 10, and 15 years.